Easy Tips for Getting Organized on a Budget

 If you find yourself spending too much time looking for car keys, the right sweater, your cell phone or other necessities, it’s time to get organized.
 A disorganized home doesn’t just cost you time and stress, it also costs money.
-Think of the times you couldn’t find something and bought it new, only to discover you already had it if you’d only known where to look.
-It’s possible to get organized without spending hundreds on a trip to the Container Store.
+Think of the times you couldn’t find something and bought it new, only to discover you already had it.
+Have fun getting organized without spending hundreds on a trip to the Container Store.
 Here’s how:

-Contain the Clutter – Use multi-sized containers and drawer organizers to group smaller items so they don’t get lost or create chaos in your cabinets or on shelves.
+Use multi-sized containers and drawer organizers to group smaller items so they don’t get lost.
 You can get creative and use shoeboxes, empty tissue or cereal boxes, or plastic tubs or dishes to store items.
 Additionally, you can find low-cost containers at dollar or discount stores.

-Organizing on a budget can be fun and rewarding.
+Getting organized on a budget can be fun and rewarding.
 Get creative and find the tools that work best for you.
-You can also enlist the help of family and friends, and even generate a little extra cash to put toward your emergency savings or paying down debt.